-In this article I’ll expose seven linguistic tricks people use to deceive you in person and online:
+In this article I’ll expose seven linguistic tricks people use to deceive you:

 - Kafka trap